proxmox/proxmox-backup/docs/user-management.rst

   │ root@pam │      1 │        │           │          │                  │ Superuser        │
   └──────────┴────────┴────────┴───────────┴──────────┴──────────────────┴──────────────────┘

 Newly created users do not have any permissions.
-Please read the Access Control section to learn how to set access permissions.
+Please read the :ref:`user_acl` section to learn how to set access permissions.

 You can disable a user account by setting ``--enable`` to ``0``: